Meet the Team

 A Teach First ambassador, she is now the Leader of GCSE Literature and Media at a small state secondary on the outskirts of Birmingham having joined the teaching profession after completing her PhD in Social Engaged Art and Performance on/about Social Housing Estates.

 Charlotte is still actively engaged with Teach First’s Action Networks, and is a governor at a local primary school, focusing on teaching and learning.
+She blogs about all of her English-focused CPD here.

 Emma Sheppard, @Comment_Ed